Introduction to clothes making

 What will we cover?

 With individual use of a Bernina sewing machine, the tutor will guide you through how to use the sewing machine and the basic sewing techniques used in making up tops.
 Seams will include plain, zigzag and French.
 You will also produce samples of darts, pockets and hems.
-Pressing and finishing are also covered.
-You will have the opportunity to practice techniques and make up a top sample within the class, using techniques learnt.
+Pressing and finishing will also be covered.
+You will have the opportunity to practise on samples and make up a top sample within the class, using techniques learnt.

 What will I achieve?